Heidelberg, Pennsylvania: Sports

+Heidelberg Raceway was located in the town until 1973.

 Heidelberg has a rich amateur soccer history.
 Amateur soccer teams from Heidelberg Borough were nationally competitive from the 1920s through the 1950s, winning the amateur national title in 1927, 1929 and 1955.

 Surrounding communities

 Heidelberg is bordered primarily by Scott Township; its only other border is with Collier Township to the west.